rischo32/VECTAETOS_AGENTIC_AUDIT/README.md

 ## 0. Canonical Statement

-VECTAETOS Agentic Audit is an applied audit architecture for agentic systems.
+VECTAETOS Agentic Audit™ is an applied audit architecture for agentic systems.

 It does not build agents.
 It does not control agents.